Poojaboyapelly/IBM_Front-End_Capstone_project_grihf/README.md

 ## About The Project

-This Medical Appointment Booking website is to be edited by andre1melo.<br />
+This Medical Appointment Booking capstone project is to be edited by andre1melo.<br />
 When finished it will be evaluated by Coursera as the Capstone project of the IBM Front-End Development course.